tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 \---

-For the next few weeks, I marveled at Roger’s progress.
-He was a rapid learner, catching onto English without difficulty and speaking in complete sentences after one month.
+After taking him home, I marveled at Roger’s progress.
+He was a rapid learner, catching onto English without difficulty and speaking in complete sentences before long.
 I even arranged to get Roger a haircut and a manicure to trim his talon-like nails.

 And Roger had a quirky sense of humor.
 He made jokes, flirted with women, and was more popular than I was.
 I even felt a little jealous.